- The Best Potting Soil

 High quality potting soil will be light, fluffy, and not compact easily.
 It will allow the roots to access air and oxygen so they can develop optimally.

-While aeration is important, the best potting soils must balance aeration with water retention.
-They need to drain well to avoid mold or rot, but hold on to some moisture so your plant's roots can drink.
+While aeration is important, the best potting soil must balance aeration with water retention.
+They need to drain well to avoid mold or rot, but hold on to some moisture so your plant’s roots can drink.